PCDIC logo

 Visit PCDIC

-PCDIC is best for mission-driven nonprofits and small businesses operating in underserved Phoenix and Maricopa County areas seeking capital with community benefit alignment.
-The primary caveat is severe geographic limitation combined with lack of transparent public information on loan terms, amounts, and application procedures—requiring direct institutional contact before determining actual eligibility and feasibility.
+PCDIC is profile signals for mission-driven nonprofits and small businesses operating in underserved Phoenix and Maricopa County areas seeking capital with community benefit alignment.
+The primary caveat is severe geographic limitation combined with lack of listed public information on loan terms, amounts, and application procedures—requiring direct institutional contact before determining actual eligibility and feasibility.

 • Nonprofit organizations serving vulnerable populations in Phoenix/Maricopa County underserved areas